eraybasar/pesdk-docs/_quickstarts/ionic.md

 ---
-layout: quickstart
+layout: quickstarts/content
-title: Getting Started with Ionic # title as shown in the menu and
+title: Ionic # title as shown in the menu and
 order: 1
 category:
+  - category
   - ios # One of the categories
   - android # One of the categories
 tags: &tags # tags that are necessary